Hanoi Old Quarter: 20+ Things to Do & Travel Guide

 Visit Ho Chi Minh Mausoleum Complex

-Location: No.8, Hung Vuong Street, Dien Bien Ward, Ba Dinh District
+Location: No.8 Hung Vuong Street, Dien Bien Ward, Ba Dinh District.

-Ticket price: US$1/person
+Ticket price: US$1/person.

-Take a biking tour around West Lake
+Take a Biking Tour Around West Lake

-By visiting Hanoi’s museum, you can get insights into the city’s history, culture, and art.
-For instance, the Vietnam Museum of Ethnology offers knowledge of Vietnam’s ethnic groups, traditional customs, and artifacts while the Ho Chi Minh Museum displays documents, photographs, and personal belongings of President Ho Chi Minh.
-For a close look at Vietnam’s wide range of artifacts, ancient tools, sculptures, and ceramics, you can visit the Vietnam Museum of History.
-Additionally, Hoa Lo Prison Museum which used to cage political prisoners stands a chance for you to delve deeper into Vietnam’s war.
+By visiting Hanoi's museums, you can gain insight into the city’s history, culture, and art.
+The Vietnam Museum of Ethnology showcases various Vietnamese ethnic groups, their customs, and artifacts, while the Ho Chi Minh Museum presents documents and personal belongings related to the esteemed leader.
+For a look at Vietnam's rich history, the Vietnam Museum of History exhibits ancient tools, sculptures, and ceramics.
+You can also visit the Hoa Lo Prison Museum, which offers a glimpse into Vietnam’s wartime struggles.

 Visit the Temple of Literature